abemscac/ratios/README.md

 ## Installation

 - If you're using yarn: `yarn add ratios`
-- If you're using npm: `npm install ratios`
+- If you're using npm: `npm install ratios --save`

 ## Demo